Tuttotorna/OMNIA/README.md

 how much degrades?

-when does continuation stop being structurally admissible?
+when does continuation stop being structurally justified?

-This makes OMNIA a structural sensor, not a content interpreter.
+That makes OMNIA a structural sensor, not a content interpreter.

 ---

+What OMNIA is really checking

+OMNIA is not checking whether something sounds good.

+It is checking whether the output depends too much on the exact form in which it appears.

+That is the key distinction.

+A system can be:

+correct but fragile

+wrong but stable

+stable and useful

+unstable and misleading

-What OMNIA does
+OMNIA does not collapse these into one number.

+It keeps structural behavior separate from semantic claims.

+---

+Canonical outputs

 OMNIA measures a bounded structural profile through four core outputs: